vayzur/nomad/README.md

 Nomad is a lightweight automation tool focused solely on **P2P Tunnel Setup**.
 It simplifies and automates the process of establishing peer-to-peer VPN tunnels, ensuring a seamless and low-latency connection between remote endpoints.

-**Note**: All preparation tasks (such as kernel tuning, network setup, and sysctl optimizations) have been moved to the [Katana](https://github.com/zerolat/katana) project for better modularity and maintainability.

 ---

 ### Supported Methods: